zkemail/docusaurus/docs/account-recovery/setup.md

 const safeWalletAddress = "YOUR_SAFE_WALLET_ADDRESS";
 ```

-Extend the smart account client with ERC-7579 actions:
+Create the smart account client and extend it with ERC-7579 actions:

 ```typescript
 const smartAccountClient = createSmartAccountClient({